pitch-r/efficientnet-final-project/index.md

 ### Neural Architecture Search for EfficientNets

 A similar approach to MnasNet has been used to create EfficientNet-B0.
 While MnasNet uses actual latency measured from a mobile device, as the network does not bound to one hardware, EfficientNet uses FLOPS instead.
-The pipeline does the same processes as MnasNet with an objective function to maximize $ACC(m) \times [FLOP(m)/T]^w$.
+The pipeline does the same processes as MnasNet with an objective function to maximize ACC(m) x [FLOP(m)/T]^w

 {:refdef: style="text-align: center;"}
 ![Alt text](img/image3.png)[[0]](#ref2)
 {: refdef}

-where $w,d,r$ are coefficients for scaling network width, depth, and resolution. $\hat{F}, \hat{L}, \hat{H},\hat{W} ,\hat{C}$ are predefined parameters in baseline network.
+where w,d,r are coefficients for scaling network width, depth, and resolution.
+F^, L^, H^, W^ and C^ are predefined parameters in baseline network.

 ## Scaling Efficient-B0 to get B1-B7
 Now that we undestand how the EfficientNet Architecture makes use of compound scaling and the NAS architecture, In this scetion we look at how the author scaled Efficient-B0 to get B1-B7.